abh676/arrays/README.md

 # Leetcode 150
-This repo contains the dsa questions on arrays.
-Questions from leetcode and gfg
+This repo contains the 150 interview preparation questions from leetcode.